Darkness (Eminem song)

+Background and content

-Eddie Fu, staff writer at Genius, wrote: "The track channels the perspective of Stephen Paddock—who killed 60 people in the 2017 Las Vegas shooting—to make a point about gun control."
-Spencer Kornhaber noted in The Atlantic: "The song and the video do not simply restage the massacre, though.
+Commentator Eddie Fu, a staff writer at the musical publication Genius, wrote: "The track channels the perspective of Stephen Paddock— who killed 60 people in the 2017 Las Vegas shooting— to make a point about gun control."
+Journalist Spencer Kornhaber noted for The Atlantic: "The song and the video do not simply restage the massacre, though.
 Eminem is attempting a double entendre, in which most of the lyrics could equally refer to the rapper himself, sitting in a hotel room, nervous before a concert."

+Besides being an explicitly socio-political protest song that condemns gun violence in the United States, "Darkness" additionally invokes the related cultural issues in America of psychological anxiety and substance abuse.
+Eminem added a promotional statement to the music video supporting his fans' efforts to register to vote as well.
+The song and its related video have been described as "bleak", "chilling", "dark", and "stark", given its emotional tone.
+In addition, Eminem takes on multiple perspectives within the production.
+This prominently includes taking the point-of-view of the shooter himself in his rapping, Eminem citing psychological tensions in the murderer's life such as the alienation between father-and-son.

+The outro explicitly references other violent incidents beyond what happened in Las Vegas, Nevada, particularly noting the headline-making attacks in both Annapolis, Maryland and Dayton, Ohio.
+As well, the opening section of "Darkness" brings up the history of the city in popular culture.
+Eminem raps that he "[f]eels like I’m loathing in Las Vegas", with this referring to the countercultural writing Fear And Loathing In Las Vegas and its movie adaptation.

-The song interpolates the 1965 song "The Sound of Silence" by Simon & Garfunkel, using a piano version of its recurring guitar motif and its opening line, "Hello, darkness, my old friend."
+"Darkness" interpolates the song "The Sound of Silence" by American musical duo Simon & Garfunkel, which had appeared on that group's 1964 album Wednesday Morning, 3 A.M.
+The prior track's opening line, which goes "Hello, darkness, my old friend", also is prominently emphasized in Eminem's song.

 Music video

 On January 17, 2020, a music video of the song was released on Eminem's YouTube channel.
 The video follows the same plot as the lyrics.
 The first two verses alternate between showing Eminem in a dark room wearing a hoodie and an unidentified person in a hotel room wearing the same hoodie, surrounded by alcohol and ammunition.
-At the beginning of the third verse, the person takes off the hood and reveals himself to be the Las Vegas shooter, before opening fire on the concert-goers from the hotel window.
-As police try to break into his room, the shooter, instead of opening fire at the front door, shoots himself in the head.
+At the beginning of the third verse, the person takes off the hood and reveals himself to be Stephen Paddock, the man behind the Las Vegas shooting, before opening fire on the concert-goers from the hotel window.
+As police try to break into his room, the shooter trains his sidearm at the front door, before he then shoots himself in the head.

 The video ends with overlapping news feeds regarding gun violence, and the closing message: "When will it end?
 When enough people care.
 Register to vote at vote.gov.
 Make your voice heard and help change the gun laws in America."

-As of November 2022, the music video has over 61 million views.
+As of March 2025, the music video has over 65 million views.